 Tangible Connection

 Physical mail can be held, read and saved, creating a lasting impression compared to fleeting digital ads that disappear with a click or can be easily ignored.
 Additionally, physical mail often stays in the household longer, sitting on countertops or refrigerators, serving as a constant reminder of the campaign message.
-This enduring presence can reinforce the candidate's brand and message over time.
+This enduring presence can reinforce the candidate's brand and message over time, a powerful factor considering research from the Strategic Mailing Partnership highlights that mail is inherently unskippable, unlike digital advertising.

 Higher Engagement Rates